Pope Gregory II: Early life

-Born into a noble Roman family in the year 669, Gregory was the son of Marcellus and wife Honesta.
-Gregory II was an alleged collateral ancestor to the Roman Savelli family, according to a 15th-century chronicler, but this is unattested in contemporary documents and very likely unreliable.
+Born into a noble Roman family in the year 669, Gregory II was the son of Marcellus and wife Honesta.
+He was an alleged collateral ancestor to the Roman Savelli family, according to a 15th-century chronicler, but this is unattested in contemporary documents and very likely unreliable.
 The same was said of the seventh-century Pope Benedict II, but nothing certain is known about a kinship between the two of them.

 As a young man, he was placed in the papal court, and was made a subdeacon and sacellarius of the Roman See during the pontificate of Sergius I (687–701).
-Later he was made a deacon and placed in charge of the Vatican Library.
-During Constantine's pontificate, Gregory was made a papal secretary, and accompanied the pope to Constantinople in 711 to deal with the issues raised by Rome’s rejection of the canons of the Quinisext Council.
-The actual negotiations on the contentious articles were handled by Gregory, with the result that Emperor Justinian II agreed that the papacy could disregard whichever of the council’s decisions it wished to.
+Later he was made a deacon and placed in charge of the library of the Roman Church.
+During Constantine's pontificate, Gregory was made a papal secretary, and accompanied the pope to Constantinople in 711 to deal with the issues raised by Rome's rejection of the canons of the Quinisext Council.
+The actual negotiations on the contentious articles were handled by Gregory, with the result that Emperor Justinian II agreed that the papacy could disregard whichever of the council's decisions it wished to.

-After Constantine’s death on 9 April 715, Gregory was elected pope, and was consecrated as bishop of Rome on 19 May 715.
+After Constantine's death on 9 April 715, Gregory was elected pope, and was consecrated as bishop of Rome on 19 May 715.